-Eating seasonal means that in the winter months when vegetables aren’t plucked from the ground but picked from the shelves of the root cellar, that you end up eating the same veggies over and over: those that can endure the long New England winter.
-It’s important to come up with new ways to eat those same foods, and luckily I am obsessed with butternut squash.
+Eating seasonal means that in the winter months when vegetables aren’t plucked from the ground but picked from the shelves of the root cellar, you end up eating the same veggies over and over: those that grew in the late fall and can endure a long New England winter.
+It’s important to come up with new ways to eat these same foods, and luckily I am obsessed with butternut squash.

 This recipe for fritters is based on a recipe from Anya Kassoff’s The Vibrant Table: Recipes from My Always Vegetarian, Mostly Vegan, and Sometimes Raw Kitchen.
 It’s a quick recipe, especially if you start with already cooked butternut squash.
-She added a tbsp of parsley which I decided to skip.
-I also added more garlic because I love garlic.
+She adds a tbsp of parsley, which I decided to skip, and I added more garlic because I love garlic.

 Butternut Squash Fritters

 Total time: 30 minutes (90 minutes if cooking butternut squash from raw)

 2 cups of Butternut Squash (from Stearns Farm, Framingham MA)

 1 medium Yellow Onion (from Stearns Farm, Framingham MA)

 2 cloves of Garlic (from Stearns Farm, Framingham MA)